G-TechSF/PS3-controlled-Mecanum-Robot/README.md

 By G-TechSF 2019
 README

-This python3 script (messenger.py) and companion Arduino .INO sketch allow the Nexus 4WD Mecanum robot to be controlled via PS3 controller.
+This EXPERIMENTAL python3 script (messenger.py) and companion Arduino .INO sketch allow the Nexus 4WD Mecanum robot to be controlled via PS3 controller.
 A raspberry pi connected to the robot via USB is used to run messenger.py Using sixpair, the PS3 controller is paired to the pi via bluetooth